 “We are the ones creating the fundamentals for stability and growth”

-Mahmud won a SPARK business plan competition with his business, J-Palm, and received access to finance.
-His company uses a no-waste manufacturing process to create a range of affordable, organic palm oil-based skin and hair care products.
-The palm kernels are then utilised to make a wood charcoal alternative.
+Mahmoud won the Spark Business Plan competition with his company, J-Palm, and got a chance to be funded.
+His company uses a waste-free manufacturing process to create a line of affordable, organic palm oil-based skin and hair care products.
+Then palm kernels are used to make a substitute for wood charcoal.